Scalar Cherenkov radiation from high-energy cosmic rays: Discussion

 For the same illustrative example as in the previous susbsection, fixing $x=1$ Gpc, $v=0.9$, for a proton mass $m=m\e{p}$, we plot the fractional energy loss as a function of $\Omega\e{UV}$ for different values of $c\e{s}\in\{10^{-10},\, 10^{-7},\,10^{-4},\,10^{-1} \}$ in Fig.\,\ref{fig:DeltaEoverE}.

 The energy loss can be safely neglected as long as it represents less than, say $10$\% of the initial energy.
 For $c\e{s}= 10^{-4}$, this corresponds to a UV cutoffs satisfying $\Omega\e{UV}\lesssim 10^{-27} M\e{P} \sim 10^{-9} m\e{p}$.
-If the scalar-tensor theory is aimed at explaining cosmic acceleration, then the UV cutoff can be of the order $(M\e{P}H_0^2)^{1/3} \simeq 10^{-40} M\e{P}$, for which the energy loss to scalar waves is totally negligible.
+If the scalar-tensor theory is aimed at explaining cosmic acceleration, then the UV cutoff can be of the order $c\e{s}^n (M\e{P}H_0^2)^{1/3} \simeq c\e{s}^n 10^{-40} M\e{P}$, for which the energy loss to scalar waves is totally negligible.

 We also plot the characteristic length $\ell$ as a function of the UV cutoff for different values of $c\e{s}$ in Fig.~\ref{fig:Characteristic_Length}.
 For $c\e{s}=10^{-4}$, if the UV cutoff is above $10^{-28}M\e{P}$, then the proton slows down to the scalar speed in less than $1$ Gpc.
 For DE-motivated UV cutoffs, the same proton travels freely through the Universe.
 Thus, even if massive particles interact with a nonminimally coupled subluminal scalar field, dark energy EFT considerations prevent the energy loss from being significant.
 This result may change in other contexts.
 For example, if the scalar phase velocity is much smaller, of the order of $c\e{s}=10^{-10}$, than the constraint can become significant because of the $c\e{s}^4$ dependence in Eq.~\eqref{eq:x_o}.
+However, this $c\e{s}^4$ amplification may be altered by a suppression of the effective UV cutoff for non-relativistic scalar fields by an extra factor $c\e{s}^n$ \cite{deRham:2017aoj}.

 Finally, let us mention the case where the k-essence field is motivated as a dark-matter candidate~\cite{Brax:2020tuk}.
 In this case, tight constraints from collider experiments should be implemented on $G_4$, but the sound speed can be motivated to be small.
 Note that screening mechanisms could in principle allow to evade laboratory tests of $G_4$, in which case, the constraint that we derived in this work could be competitive.
 In this sense, scalar $\check{\hbox{C}}$erenkov radiation could be used as a complementary constraint on the existence of this kind of scalar field.
 We leave this perspective to future work.